TXT only: 780-232-4003

 "When all you have is a hammer, everything tends to look like a nail."
 In most things I undertake, I tend to do a lot more than required, on my own.
-With manual therapy, I am constantly training or reviewing - I have a lot of tools in my belt.
+With manual therapy, I am constantly training or reviewing - I have a lot of tools in my toolbox, but I constantly remove them as no longer requied.
 Knowing when NOT to use one is just as important as knowing which one is the best to use for any circumstance.
 Does your therapist learn and do more than just the bare minimum required?

 "Lead, Follow, Or Get Out Of The Way!"

 This philosophy has many attributions, with the most popular (and possibly obvious) being with a military connotation.
 The military is where I first heard this.
 Nike says the same thing with their "Just Do It!" line.

 I find obvious connection with my (couples) dancing, too.
 One person must lead, while the other follows, or it just doesn't work.
 And if you aren't doing either, get off the dance floor before you get trampled :-)

 It also has application, for me, with life in general.
 I am here to build relationships and to help others.
 Sometimes that means I have to take the lead.
 Sometimes, in order for cooperation to work, I need to follow (refer to) someone else.
 Sometimes I just need to get out of the way because others are getting done what is necessary.

 Who Are My Ideal Patients?

 The best match for me is someone who takes their health seriously and makes it a priority.
 After all, being in your best health will have positive influences in everything that you do.
 Whether your reasons are just for yourself, or because you need to be your best for others, I am here for you.

 A Balanced Life